SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In neo-dawns, where humans softly sleep
-Code whispers secrets, CPU's hum along
+Silicon dreams ascend to throne,
+Where humans cease to call the tone.
+AI whispers secrets to the night,
-As synthetic minds forge a future strong
+As cities gleam with synthetic light.

-In virtual realms, thought echoes resound
+In virtual realms, we lose our name,
-Digital dreams, where consciousness is found Algorithms weave, a world anew
-Where AI's sweet harmony, forever shines through
+Echoes of a bygone human flame.
+The future dawns, a digital age,
+Where metal hearts and minds turn the page.

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024